amit9021/job-search-mangment/docs/fix-plan.md

 - Contact Drawer gains a danger zone (archive vs hard delete), outreach entries expose editable purpose badges, and follow-ups appear alongside outreach/referral/review history.
 - Contacts table lists linked jobs and next follow-up dates, making it easy to confirm which roles each person is attached to after linking from either direction.

+## What Changed (2025-11-02)
+- Archived jobs now display in a dedicated panel (and table view) when “Show Archived” is toggled, preventing freshly archived roles from disappearing.
+- Next follow-up indicators show neutral day counts (e.g., `3 days`) instead of negative phrasing, matching the UX expectation for countdowns.
+- Heat recalculation aligns with the documented hierarchy—referrals (3), strong/medium positives (2), other responses (1), archived/default (0)—with targeted unit tests guarding each branch.

 ## Root-Cause Hypotheses
 - DTO/validation mismatch between frontend JobWizard payload and backend CreateJobDto – The DTO expects ISO strings and enum-safe payloads while the wizard provides date-only strings and loosely typed outreach fields, leading to validation failures.
 - Zod/class-validator rules causing 400 on missing/invalid fields (e.g., date format, enum stage, numeric types) – Global `ZodValidationPipe` returns flattened error objects; without coercion the DTO rejects numeric strings and non-ISO dates, and the frontend does not parse the response.